mateeeeeee/lucc/README.md

 # lucc
-Toy C compiler for x86-64 made for learning purposes.
+Toy C compiler for x86-64.
 Both lexer and parser are handwritten (i.e. not using generators).
 No optimization passes are performed, the assembly is generated from AST traversal.

 ## Features